mkloubert/vs-remote-debugger/README.md

 You can set the debugger in *pause mode*, what means that all message you receive will be dropped instead of adding them to your list.

-You the `pause` command to switch to that mode:
+Use the `pause` command to switch to that mode:

 ```
 pause